Next Generation Air Transportation System: Future

 The FAA Reauthorization Act of 2024 gives an end date of the FAA Office of NextGen and the work of this office as December 31, 2025.
 All unfinished NextGen programs will transfer to the new Airspace Modernization Office.

 Building upon NextGen and also supporting trajectory-based operations, the next FAA initiative for U.S. National Airspace System modernization was going to be centered on information.
 The FAA published "Charting Aviation's Future: Vision for an Info-Centric National Airspace System" in 2022 to begin the discussion of what comes after NextGen.
 This initiative intends to incorporate innovative technologies into a fully integrated information environment for all types of operations, from the smallest drone to the largest spacecraft.
 The vision covers three areas: operations, infrastructure, and integrated safety management.

-Without any mention of NextGen or Info-Centric National Airspace System, Transportation Secretary Sean Duffy announced a plan to create a new unnamed air traffic control system by 2028 during a news conference May 8, 2025.
+Without any mention of NextGen or Info-Centric National Airspace System, Transportation Secretary Sean Duffy announced a plan to create a new air traffic control system by 2028 during a news conference May 8, 2025.
 This new system covers communications, surveillance, automation, and facilities.

 Communications changes would replace the existing telecommunications infrastructure from Time-Division Multiplexing (TDM) to Internet Protocol (IP). radios using TDM to IP, and legacy voice switches with Voice IP.
 NAS Voice System was part of NextGen until the contract with Harris Corp. was canceled in 2018.
 Deployment of full services en route Data Communications from NextGen would be accelerated.

 For surveillance, the plan is to replace 618 FAA airborne radar systems and the surface movement radar used at 44 airports.
 The Surface Awareness Initiative system would expand to 200 airports.
 Automatic Dependent Surveillance-Broadcast (ADS-B) ground stations would be installed to assist traffic in the Caribbean.
 ADS-B resulted from NextGen and supports surface radar and surface awareness.

 Under automation, the plan would scrap NextGen’s En Route Automation Modernization system and Standard Terminal Automation Replacement System for a new common automation platform.
 Deployment of Flow Management and Data Services as well as Terminal Flight Data Manager started during NextGen would continue and grow.
 The Enhanced Information Display System and Alaska Automation Capability are two proposed improvements that were not part of NextGen.
 Alaska would receive an Automated Weather Observing Station at 50 locations, a Visual Weather Observing System at 60 locations, and weather cameras at 64 sites.

 Facilities are not a part of NextGen but are included in the new modernization plan.
 With en route centers on average 61 years old, the plan calls for building six new centers.
 For the other two zones of air traffic control, the plan deploys 15 new towers and 15 collocated terminal radar control facilities.